The Theory of Insulation Testing

 Ramp Testing

-Another useful IR testing method is ‘Ramp Testing’ where the voltage is continually increased at a constant rate to a specified voltage.
-For example, a sweep rate of 100 V minute1 up to 500 V. It is advised that spot and time-resistance testing is performed prior to ramp testing and the results of which should be taken into account when deciding on ramp testing conditions.
+Another useful insulation resistance (IR) testing method is ‘Ramp Testing’ where the voltage is continually increased at a constant rate to a specified voltage.
+For example, a sweep rate of 100 V minute−1 up to 500 V. It is advised that spot and time-resistance testing is performed prior to ramp testing and the results of which should be taken into account when deciding on ramp testing conditions.
 The response of insulation to a ramp test provides detail on the condition of the system and can allow the user to detect small defects in the insulation.
 For this test, the leakage current is plotted as a function of voltage.
 Certain voltage-current trends can indicate ingress and localised faults.

 A smooth almost linear increase in current with voltage is expected for ‘good’ insulation condition.
 The increase comes from capacitive and absorption current which do not dissipate due to the continually changing voltage.
 When the behaviour deviates from this ‘ideal’ behaviour, this warns that the test is tending towards insulation breakdown.
 If a large spike in current is observed, this could indicate water/moisture ingress.
 If small ‘blips’ in current are observed, this could indicate local weaknesses in the insulation.